-Most of the time when I need to create a PDF on the spur of the moment, or it’s on the fly.
-I use Apple’s built-in (but still somewhat secret PDF creation utility) which I describe in detail in this post.
-But sometimes that simple method doesn’t work out well and the resulting PDF is either laid out awkwardly or it’s unreadable.
+Most of the time when I need to create a PDF, it’s either in the spur of the moment, or it’s on the fly.
+I use Apple’s built-in (but still somewhat secret Print Screen PDF creation utility) which I describe in detail in this post.
+But sometimes that simple method doesn’t work out well and the resulting PDF is either laid out awkwardly or it’s almost completely unreadable.
 When that happens I usually move up to a higher level app…a paid ios app by Readdle Inc. called PDF Converter which I also describe in some detail in the aforementioned post.

 If you’re wondering what I’m doing with all of these PDF’s, it’s how I store data within Apple Notes.
 My other primary notes app is Evernote which offers a handy Web Clipping utility that allows you to select and save virtually any information from almost any webpage that you may encounter.
 In comparison, Apple Notes is pretty archaic!

 But, sometimes a webpage has a complex layout or it’s formatting is too convoluted graphically for even Readdle’s PDF Convertor app to work well.
 Today I discovered a great work around using Readdle’s app when that occurs.

 Example| Trying to Create a PDF of a Difficult or Uniquely Formatted Webpage

 Below are 3 examples which show exactly what I’m referring too.
 The first one (#1) is a PDF I created using Apple’s built-in print utility for ios.
 The PDF is a map of Kruger National Park in South Africa, created from this page which I’ve linked to here: Kruger National Park | South African Safari & Lodging Guide Created Using ios Utility

 Upon further exploration, I discovered that I could use this feature to copy the whole page onto the ‘invisible clipboard‘ and then have the app convert that data into a PDF.
 When I tried it I was pleasantly surprised to see that I was finally able to get the webpage for Kruger National Park cast onto a nicely formatted PDF!